gcuddy/gcuddy.github.io/_posts/2020-01-22-The-Pitfalls-and-Transcendences-of-Minimalism,-and-the-Potentials-of-Maximalism.md

 ---
 layout: post
-title: The Pitfalls and Transcendences of Minimalism, and the Potentials of Maximalism
+title: The Cult of Minimalism
+permalink: /minimalism
 description: Minimalism as an artistic genre can lead to transcendence.
 But its rise as an aesthetic language is more troubling.
 ---